-15 The Quality of Service Standards Scheme for T&TEC has been in effect since 2004, revised in 2009 and further revised in 2017.
-The Quality of Service Standards Scheme for WASA was consulted upon in 2017.
-Both documents are awaiting publication in the Gazette in order to take effect.
+17 The Quality of Service Standards Scheme for T&TEC has been in effect since 2004, revised in 2009 and further revised in 2017.
+The RIC is awaiting publication of the revised QSS for T&TEC Order in the Gazette.
+The Quality of Service Standards Scheme for WASA was consulted upon in 2017, additional discussions were held with WASA on the QSS in 2019 and the RIC's Final Decision was published in December 2020.
+The QSS for WASA Order is being prepared and will be submitted shortly for publication in the Gazette.

-16 The Codes of Practice for T&TEC were published in 2010 and revised in 2018.
+18 The Codes of Practice for T&TEC were published in 2010 and revised in 2018.
 The period of consultation was completed and updates made.
-The final position of the RIC for the revised Codes for T&TEC will be published shortly.
+The revised Codes for T&TEC - Final Decision was published in October 2020.

-- Service providers must collect more systematic data on public views through their customer service centres to better understand the experience of those who have had cause to complain and to ascertain how their concerns were dealt with. - Service providers must publish on their websites17 their performance against all customer service targets and produce a half-yearly overview report for the public with commentary on where and why this performance has not met the targets.
+- Service providers must disclose information about how many complaints they receive and resolve annually, publish data on their performance with respect to quality of service and their operations. - Service providers must collect more systematic data on public viewpoints through their customer service centres to better understand the experience of those who have had cause to complain and to ascertain how their concerns were dealt with. - Service providers must publish on their websites19 their performance against all customer service targets and produce a half-yearly overview report for the public with commentary on where and why this performance has not met the targets.
 Reports on these findings should be submitted to the RIC on an annual basis. - Service providers should utilize independent researchers approved by the RIC to undertake more generalized surveys regarding customers' experience with utility services, before the end of the regulatory control period or at least every five years.
 The results of this survey must be included in their Business Plan submission for the next regulatory control period.
-Joint surveys (both service providers) should be considered to minimize cost. - Service providers must provide updates on performance for key performance indicators with bills.
+Joint surveys (both service providers) should be considered to minimize cost. - Service providers must provide updates on performance for key performance indicators with utility bills or digitally.
 These updates must be provided at least twice per year.